guanhuac/MDS-project/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1093/bioinformatics/btaf042-blue)](https://doi.org/10.1093/bioinformatics/btaf042)

-`MDSMClust` is an R package designed to perform microbiome sample clustering using classical multidimensional scaling (MDS) combined with various ecological and compositional distances.
-It provides flexible support for both unsupervised clustering and validation of clustering quality, particularly in microbiome data characterized by sparsity and compositionality.
+`MDSMClust` is an R package for microbiome sample clustering based on various distance measures.
+It supports flexible unsupervised clustering and offers tools to assess clustering quality, particularly suited for microbiome data with sparsity and compositional constraints.

+The package implements a two-step procedure: it first applies classical multidimensional scaling (MDS) to denoise and reduce the dimensionality of high-dimensional microbiome data, and then performs distance-based clustering in the low-dimensional space.
+This approach improves clustering performance, especially under sparse signal scenarios.

 > 📄 The methods implemented in this package are described in the paper:
 > **Multidimensional scaling improves distance-based clustering for microbiome data**